Takiiiiiiii/SuperStation-Documentation/README.md

 Use a modern USB-C Power Delivery (PD) charger and a high-quality USB-C cable (like the one included in your package).
 The recommended power profile for the SuperStation is 9V/3A, although 5V or 12V will also work, provided the charger supports USB Power Delivery (PD).
 This allows you to complete the initial setup and verify that everything is functioning correctly.

+## NO Copyright Material is included on the SD Card Installation

+This means that any BIOS files on the card are "open" versions that can be used to run games with.
+However, you may find that some Game Cores may still not run games that you add without additional BIOS files that the cores are dependent upon.
+See advanced configuration below for potential solutions.

 # Advanced Configuration Topics

 ## Update_All Guide & Important Config Notes